agoldina-ctrl/QR-code/README.md

 # QR-code
-a quick css case study
+a quick css case study to warm up